c-mandal/c-mandal.github.io/README.md

 ## Chirasree Mandal's Personal Website

-Based on the jekyll theme [minimal](http://pages-themes.github.io/minimal)
+The code for my personal website, made with some modifications to the jekyll theme [minimal](http://pages-themes.github.io/minimal)